d-gebert/pingpong/README.md

 # pingpong

-A simple program to count 5' overlaps of small RNA reads.
+A simple program to count 5' overlaps in small RNA read datasets.

 ## Usage